Dream job: £61,000-a-year headteacher vacancy at tiny school on the UK's remotest inhabited island

 “Like any posting in Shetland for a head teacher in some of our remote schools, it’s a unique opportunity and it must be a really attractive opportunity for the right candidate,” he said.

-In 2017, the school, built in 1992 and consisting of one classroom and a nursery area, had just one pupil on the roll due to depopulation and the age of islanders.
+In 2017, the school, built in 1992 and consisting of one classroom and a nursery area, had just one pupil on the roll.

-Following some births and new arrivals on the island, the roll is currently four primary age pupils and one child in the nursery.
+Following new arrivals there are now four primary age pupils and one child in the nursery.
 The school also has its own solar array and a polytunnel for growing vegetables.

 The job advert reads: “Are you a Head Teacher or aspiring Head Teacher looking for an exciting new challenge?
 Do you dream of being part of a friendly, dynamic island community with a slower pace of life?